 20. Chinese Crested Hairless

-This dog has enough hair to put in a bow if that is your wish, but the rest of their little body is completely hairless.
+This dog has enough hair to put in a bow if that is your wish, but the rest of their little body is completely hairless and they will fit comfortably in your purse.
 They are one of the best travel friendly dog breeds for people who have allergies, and they are easy to keep clean.

 The Chinese Crested is affectionate and healthy, too.
 Its calm demeanor makes it a great breed for first time dog owners.
 Known to be a breed that has difficulty with house-breaking, it may be best if you always have pee-pads when traveling, but proper housebreaking training as the first attempt is still recommended.